 Certificates of deposit (CDs) are a popular investment option for those who want to earn a fixed rate of return on their savings.
 However, with interest rates at historic lows, finding a CD that offers a high yield can be difficult.
-In this article, we will explore the options available for those who want to invest in a $1 certificate of deposit, including where to find them and what to look for when selecting a CD.
+In this guide, we will explore the options available for those who want to invest in a $1 certificate of deposit, including where to find them and what to look for when selecting a CD.

 Where Can I Find $1 Certificates of Deposit?